Thumbelina: Animation

 The earliest animated version of the tale is a silent black-and-white release by director Herbert M. Dawley in 1924.
 Lotte Reiniger released a 10-minute cinematic adaptation in 1954 featuring her "silhouette" puppets.

 In 1964, Soyuzmultfilm released Dyuymovochka, a half-hour Russian adaptation of the fairy tale directed by Leonid Amalrik.
 Although the screenplay by Nikolai Erdman stayed faithful to the story, it was noted for satirical characters and dialogues (many of them turned into catchphrases).

 Toei Animation adapted the fairy tale three times: in 1975 as an animated short, in 1978 in the feature-length anime film Thumbelina, and as an episode of World Fairy Tale Series.

+In 1990, Hanna-Barbera and Hallmark Cards produced a straight-to-video featurette based on the story, for the series Timeless Tales from Hallmark.

 In 1992, Golden Films released Thumbelina (1992), and Tom Thumb Meets Thumbelina afterwards.
 A Japanese animated series adapted the plot and made it into a movie, Thumbelina: A Magical Story (1992), released in 1993.

-On March 30, 1994, Warner Bros. released the animated film Thumbelina (1994), directed by Don Bluth and Gary Goldman, with Jodi Benson as the voice of Thumbelina.
+On March 30, 1994, Warner Bros.
+Pictures released the animated film Thumbelina (1994), directed by Don Bluth and Gary Goldman, with Jodi Benson as the voice of Thumbelina.

 The 2002 animated film The Adventures of Tom Thumb and Thumbelina is loosely based on the fairy tale.
 Mattel's Barbie Presents: Thumbelina from 2009 was also presented as a modern retelling of the story, while its plot has from little to nothing to do with Andersen's tale.